googleforgames/open-match2/docs/DEVELOPMENT.md

 ```
 gcloud run services replace service.yaml
 ```
+If you instead intend to use the `cloudbuild.yaml` file populated with everything you've configured, you can deploy the service with a command like the one listed in the comment at the top of the file (requires you to have enabled Cloud Build and have appropriate service account permissions):

 You may need to adjust the scaling configuration and amount of memory `om-core` is allowed to use depending on your matchmaker.

 `core` is just a gRPC/HTTP golang application in a container image and can be deployed in most environments (local Docker/Minikube/Kubernetes/kNative) with a little effort.